BeerendraMC/mfe-doc/static/media/2-Creating mfe in angular using web components.5f400ed3d451abbab91b.md

 ### Step 5: Use the web component

 Reference the `js` and `css` files of the mfe in the host application and use the custom element (`my-greeting` in our case) as a normal html tag:

+Note: since the events emitted by the custom elements are of type [`CustomEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent), make sure to use the `detail` property to get the emitted value from the mfe

 ```html
 <!DOCTYPE html>